 10. Kraft Oscar Meyer Lunchables

-There isn’t an all organic alternative to Lunchables yet, though Applegate’s Half Time meals are a huge step in the right direction.
+There isn’t an all organic alternative to Lunchables yet.
 I’ve easily cut squares of organic lunch meat and cheese and packed them up in a food container with a some organic crackers.
-It might take 5 minutes more, but it will save you the trouble of those nasty side-effect from the Lunchables ingredients.
+It might take 5 minutes more, but it will save you the trouble of those nasty side-effects from the Lunchables ingredients.